Girish-Krishnan/Computational-Physics-Ising-Model/README.md

 ### Evolution of the Ising Model

-A 10x10 lattice simulated at \( T = 2.5 \) over 100,000 steps, showing the dynamic evolution of spin states.
+A 10x10 lattice simulated at $T = 2.5$ over 100,000 steps, showing the dynamic evolution of spin states.

 ![Ising 1](./Code/Ising_Model_10x10_T2.5.gif)

 ### Block-Spin Transformation

-Comparison of a 90x90 lattice at \( T = 2.5 \) and its transformed 30x30 version using block-spin transformations.
+Comparison of a 90x90 lattice at $T = 2.5$ and its transformed 30x30 version using block-spin transformations.

 ![Block Spin](./Code/partA_block_spin_transformation.gif)